panva/node-oidc-provider/docs/configuration.md

 ## Default configuration values
 Default values are available for all configuration options.
-[Default configuration](/lib/helpers/defaults.js) provides details on what the options mean and what part of the OP they affect.
+[Default configuration][defaults] provides details on what the options mean and what part of the OP they affect.